openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 <https://github.com/chmouel/tekton-slack-task-status>

-As an example, you can refer to the push pipeline in the Pipelines as Code repository, which sends a Slack message if there are any failures while generating artifacts on every push.
+As an example, you can refer to the push pipeline in the Pipelines-as-Code repository, which sends a Slack message if there are any failures while generating artifacts on every push.
 The relevant section of the pipeline can be found here: